LEO User Manual

 It is recommended to swab multiple spots across your plate but not more than 5 spots.

-• Remove the swab from the package dip it into a glass of water and touch/rub up to 5 areas of the food.
+• Remove the swab from the package, dip it into a glass of water and rub 5 different areas of the food.

 • Uncap the bottle and put the swab in the solution.

-• Spin the swab five times, let swab set in solution for 30 seconds, and press it against the edges as you gently pull the swab out of the tube to extract gluten from the swab.
+• Drop the 3mg sample in the bottle and if also using some swab tests spin it five times, let the swab set in solution for 30 seconds, and press it against the edges as you gently pull the swab out of the tube to extract gluten from the swab.

-• Remove the swab and cap the bottle.
-Now shake it five times.
+• Cap the bottle and shake it five times.

-• Twist the small cap on the bottle.
+• Twist the small white cap on the bottle.

-• Squeeze 3 drops of solution on the sample (S) window of the sensor chip.
+• Squeeze 3 drops of solution slowly into the sample (S) well of the tester.

 • Wash hands when finished with testing.